gracinet/awb-pyconfr-2018/25mn_en.rst

   + new intermediate bricks
   + never used AnyBlok ? => https://github.com/AnyBlok/anyblok-book

 - a new name ?
-My tongue is sore !
+Please, my tongue is sore !

 ====